telerik/document-processing-docs/libraries/radwordsprocessing/formats-and-conversion/html/htmlformatprovider.md

 #### __[C#] Example 4: Export HTML to string__

 {{region cs-radwordsprocessing-formats-and-conversion-html-htmlformatprovider_3}}
-	RadFlowDocument document = CreateRadFlowDocument(); // The CreateRadFlowDocument() is a custom method that creates a simple instance of RadFlowDocument.
+	RadFlowDocument document = CreateRadFlowDocument(); // CreateRadFlowDocument() is a custom method that creates a simple instance of RadFlowDocument.
 You can replace it with the instance you would like to export.
-	HtmlFormatProvider provider = new HtmlFormatProvider();
+	Telerik.Windows.Documents.Flow.FormatProviders.Html.HtmlFormatProvider provider = new Telerik.Windows.Documents.Flow.FormatProviders.Html.HtmlFormatProvider();
 	string html = provider.Export(document);
 {{endregion}}